suinleelab/AIControl.jl/README.md

 more rigorously removes background ChIP-seq noise by using a large number of publicly available control ChIP-seq datasets*

-## Required libraries for AIControl
+## Julia modules required for AIControl

 AIControl module is coded in **Julia 0.6.4**.